BlogCo-Inform team gathers in Stockholm

 The Consortium aims at developing tools to foster critical thinking for more engaged communities and ultimately for a better-informed society, which constitutes the foundations of a healthy democracy.

 Co-Inform’s mission is to make people aware of the consequences that misinformation has on democracy and of how much it affects our lives.
-The Co-Inform team believes that it is extremely important to raise awareness of the misinformation phenomenon and that only by researching both the technological an the
+The Co-Inform team believes that it is extremely important to raise awareness of the misinformation phenomenon and that only by researching both the technological and the behavioural aspects of this issue, they will be able to develop tools that can have a real impact on society.

 By providing people with co-designed tools to verify sources, the Consortium hopes to help them develop a critical approach to news online and to reduce the spread of misinformation on social media.